MITLibraries/serendipity_days/README.md

 ## When

-:rocket: Lunchtime on November 5th through lunch (demo time) on November 6th :rainbow:
+:rocket: Noon (Lunch provided) on November 5th through 3pm (demo time) on November 6th :rainbow:

-*Note:* Renee will send invites for the kickoff lunch and the demo lunch to know how many lunches to order.
+*Note:* Renee will send invites for the kickoff lunch and the demo to know how many lunches to order.
 Be sure to block the rest of the time on your calendar if you are planning to participate!
+Lunch will not be provided on November 6th as there is a CREOS Brown Bag many will likely attend.

 ## Who